What is Fourth-Party Risk vs. Third-Party Risk?

 4. Get alerted to new and pressing fourth-party risks:

-Continuously monitor your extended supply chain and receive alerts if a security incident occurs that may affect you and new relationships that pose risk.
+Continuously monitor your extended supply chain and receive alerts for security incidents that may affect you, as well as new relationships that pose risk.

 5. View dashboard-based reports: